-Roof top tents (RTT’s) have always been a staple of core overlanding, however for years have been fairly unknown with mainstream campers.
+Roof top tents (RTT’s) have always been a staple of core overlanding and off-road adventure travel, however for years have been fairly unknown with mainstream campers.
 With the exponential growth of Vehicle Supported Adventure in the past few years, this is changing rapidly and we’ve seen a major growth of RTT brands on the market.
 Autohome is one of the originals: designed and built in Italy and remains one of the leaders.

 MAGGIOLINA EXTREME SPECIFICATIONS:

 Color: White/Light Grey (also comes in White/Carbon or Black Storm)

 Height: 34” mattress to ceiling.